-Git is a free and open-sourced distributed version control system.
+Git is a free, and open-sourced, distributed version control system.
 It didn’t sound like the easiest concept to illustrate when asked to design it for the Linux Journal Cover for their Git issue.
 Git is not a very visual experience.
-Command-line is not necessarily oriented to the user’s experience.
+Command-line is not necessarily oriented to the user’s visual experience.
 Visualizations of its workflow end in large graphs involving winding arrows, cylinders, branches, and forks.

 I ran with it.
 After a few thumbnails, the staff and I decided on the most compelling sketch.
-It was a more minimal and text-based concept, straightforward and on the theme.
-Not a stranger to drawing original text, I took to sketching out a more refined version and bringing it into 3D Studios Max; building up perspective to use as reference in Illustrator.
+I sketched out a more refined version and brought it into 3D Studios Max; building up perspective to use as reference in Illustrator.
 The resulting cover was the editor’s, Carlie’s, personal favorite.
 And the beginning of a long relationship illustrating articles, covers, and digital assets for the Linux Journal.